Enigmatisms/cuda-pt/README.md

 |![](assets/depth-render.png)|![](assets/pt-render.png)|
 |![](assets/render-balls.png)|![](assets/render-bunny.png)|

+- [x] Wavefront path tracing (profiled) with stream compaction.
-- [ ] CUDA texture bindings (with normal or UV maps)
+- [x] CUDA texture bindings (for BVH nodes)
-- [ ] GPU side BVH implementation.
+- [x] GPU side BVH implementation.
 This will be the most difficult part, since "it is always easy to write your program with parallelism, but difficult to make it fast".

 ##### shared / constant / texture memory acceleration